kojiari/smaglinker/README.md

 License
 ------
-MetaSAG is licensed under the  LGPL-2.1 License.
+SMAGLinker is licensed under the  LGPL-2.1 License.